Support Us Button Widget

 Carolina Wildlife Center rehabilitates over 5,000 orphaned, sick, and injured animals each year before releasing them back to their native habitats.

-They also work to educate our community about wildlife through their outreach programs, volunteer opportunities, and events like the annual Baby Shower in March.
+They also work to educate our community about wildlife through their outreach programs, volunteer opportunities, and events like Pack the Park — a philanthropic initiative hosted by the Columbia Fireflies with the help of Together SC + Central Carolina Community Foundation.
+The game will

 Never guess when it comes to animal care.
 Check Carolina Wildlife Center’s Rescue Advice — note that the center currently cannot accommodate fawns, raccoons, mice, or rats — then call (803) 772-3994 and leave a detailed message.
 But before you do…